ChrstphrHll/npc_gen/students/Jothen Elway.md

   int: 13
   str: 13
   wis: 13
-track: Exploration
-trait: I enjoy sailing into new ports and making new friends over a flagon of ale.
-trait1: Freewheeling
-trait2: Dreamy
 year: 1
+guild: Elkenval
+partyID: 2
 ---
 # Jothen Elway
 ---
 ### Description
 - 1st year Human Rouge in Elkenval
-- curly blonde hair that's braided with turquoise ribbon (long), Pale Blue eyes, and Tan skin
+- curly blonde hair that's braided with turquoise ribbon (long), Pale Gray eyes, and Tan skin
 - Is Freewheeling and Dreamy, and has Cruelty as their ideal

 ### Organizations